jazho76/house_of_apple_2/README.md

 - `fp->_wide_data->_IO_buf_base` must be `NULL`
 - `_flags` must not contain `_IO_UNBUFFERED` (`0x0002`)

 There is one more detail. `_IO_FILE` contains a `_lock` field that glibc dereferences while acquiring and releasing the stream lock.
-We need to point it to a zero qword value in writable memory, otherwise the stream operation will crash before reaching our call.
+We need to point it to a zero initialized writable region of 0x10 bytes, otherwise the stream operation will crash before reaching our call.

 ## Control flow hijack